makerdao/auction-keeper/README.md

 ## Usage

-Run `bin/auction-keeper` without arguments to see an up-to-date list of arguments and usage information.
+Run `bin/auction-keeper -h` without arguments to see an up-to-date list of arguments and usage information.

 To participate in all auctions, a separate keeper must be configured for `flip` of each collateral type, as well as one for `flap` and another for `flop`.
 Collateral types (`ilk`s) combine the name of the token and a letter